-Norie belonged to my second son and his wife 5 years ago.
+Norie belonged to my second son and his wife when Norie was a kitten.
 I asked if I could have her when they had a lot of pets in a small home and needed some help.
 I wanted a pet and knew from previous visits that Nori was a perfect fit for me.

 When I saw her first I was impressed with her friendliness and playfulness.
 When they gave her to me, I found her to have some very entertaining behaviors.
 I had never been owned by a cat, so I had no idea what I was in for until she joined me in my home.
 I added an e to her name for some reason and she became Norie.

 First I did not know that female cats are almost always in heat unless they are pregnant and may be out of heat for only brief periods of time.
 They seem so needy and behave quite peculiarly as is their way when in heat.
 It is a biological drive in the females and certainly appears to be in the males, which they have no control over.

 So as soon as possible I got her fixed.
 She recovered after a week of wearing the “cone” around her neck, prescribed by her veterinarian.
 The cone protects the surgical wound until it heals.
 I was amazed at how resilient Norie was at adapting to this collar.
 She had to learn how to jump up on a counter without catching the collar’s edge on the counter’s edge, causing her to fall.
 She figured that out in two or three tries.

 Then there was the issue of eating and drinking.
 The front edge of the cone precluded her mouth reaching the water if approached in the normal way.
 She figured out to lower the cone’s edge and reach over it to get to the water.
 Dry food was a bit easier.
 She scooped up some with the collar, tilted her head back and the food came right to her mouth.
 Smart cat!